 Can I use Azure VPN gateway to set up the IPsec tunnel over Azure Private Peering?

 Yes.
-If you adopt Azure Virtual WAN, you can follow these steps to encrypt the end-to-end connection.
-If you have regular Azure VNET, you can follow these steps to establish an IPsec tunnel between Azure VPN gateway and your on-premises VPN gateway.
+If you adopt Azure Virtual WAN, you can follow steps in VPN over ExpressRoute for Virtual WAN to encrypt your end-to-end connection.
+If you have regular Azure virtual network, you can follow site-to-site VPN connection over Private peering to establish an IPsec tunnel between Azure VPN gateway and your on-premises VPN gateway.

 What is the throughput I'll get after enabling IPsec on my ExpressRoute connection?

-If Azure VPN gateway is used, check the performance numbers here.
-If a third-party VPN gateway is used, check with the vendor for the performance numbers.
+If Azure VPN gateway is used, review these performance numbers to see if they match your expected throughput.
+If a third-party VPN gateway is used, check with the vendor for their performance numbers.